 In order to call Excel worksheet functions using VBA, you use the WorksheetFunction object.
 The WorksheetFunction object is contained within the Application object.

 The worksheet functions themselves are methods of the WorksheetFunction object.
-You can find a complete list of all the members (including methods) of the WorksheetFunction object here.
+You can find a complete list of all the members (including methods) of the WorksheetFunction object in Microsoft's Official Documentation.

 Let's take a look at a real example in order to understand how this works in practice.
 Imagine that you're in the process of closing the yearly account of your company.
 Your accountant sends you the following table listing the monthly revenue: